 Many psychedelic explorers report meeting entities or aliens during their DMT trips.
-In this article we’ll take a closer look at this phenomenon.
+In this article, we’ll inspect this phenomenon.

 DMT is probably the most powerful hallucinogenic drug on Earth.
-Research into this substance is still in its infancy but we already have numerous reports from the trips.
+Research into this substance is still in its infancy, but we already have many reports from the trips.

 They come from pioneers like Terrence McKenna, Timothy Leary, Alexander Shulgin, people like me and you, and most famously Dr. Rick Strassman – the author of DMT: The Spirit Molecule.
 Below you will find numerous descriptions of DMT experiences and some possible explanations for these strange alien encounters.